kevinveenbirkenbach/cymais/roles/alert-email/README.md

 - **Service Installation & Configuration:** Installs msmtp and configures the email sending service.
 - **Customizable Templates:** Supports tailoring email templates for service failure notifications.
 - **Secure Notifications:** Integrates with systemd to trigger email alerts when services fail.
-- **Suite Integration:** Part of the `alert-core` suite, offering a unified approach to service failure notifications.
+- **Suite Integration:** Part of the `alert-compose` suite, offering a unified approach to service failure notifications.

 ## Other Resources